 Joshua Tree National Park is an amazing park that makes for a perfect destination for hiking.
 The park is fascinating and includes 671.4 square miles of designated wilderness.
 Its landscape has been sculpted magnificently by strong winds and occasional torrents of rain.
 A rich cultural history, dark night skies, and surreal geologic features make this an amazing wilderness to vacation in Southern California.

-Being in Southern California, Joshua Tree is a great place to visit in the winter to escape the cold of places in more northern locations.
+Joshua Tree is a great place to visit in the winter to escape the cold of places in more northern locations and is perfect as part of a Southern California road trip.
 Avoid hiking during July and August because it is just too hot and people die each year.

 Asheville, North Carolina